haryoon/oly_wl_mvp/README.md

 ## Project Description

-Olympic weightlifting combines my pursuit of strength with my passion for databases; I initiated this project to monitor my Olympic weightlifting training progress while honing my SQL skills.
+Olympic weightlifting combines my pursuit of strength with my passion for databases; I created this project to monitor my Olympic weightlifting training progress while honing my SQL skills.

 For context, Olympic weightlifting is a competitive sport featuring two primary lifts: the snatch and the clean and jerk.
 The snatch involves lifting the barbell from the ground to overhead in one motion, while the clean and jerk consists of lifting it to the shoulders before jerking it overhead.
 Competitions are categorized by weight classes, with athletes receiving three attempts in each lift to achieve the highest total weight lifted.
 The lifter with the greatest combined weight in the snatch and clean and jerk triumphs.